Best Fabric Glue For Patches : Reviews and Buying Guide

 When it comes to bonding strength, each of the adhesives in the pack delivers superior strength.
 They dry quickly and after drying, the glue remains flexible and stretchable.
 You can wash your cloth without any fear of the glue getting wet and loose.

 Each of the bottles in this pack contains around .66 Fl. ounces of adhesives.
 So you should be all set for a good time even if you use adhesives on fabrics pretty frequently.
 And since the price of this bundle is so low, you can simply buy a new pack when you run out.
+I’ve also found that crafters that love fabric glue projects also love transfer paper crafts.
+If that’s you, check out our list of best iron on transfer paper to get started.

 - Comes as a bundle of five adhesives